vega/altair/doc/user_guide/display_frontends.rst

 Dashboards
 ----------
 Altair is compatible with common Python dashboarding packages.
-Some of them even provide support for reading out :ref:`parameters <user-guide-interactions>` from the chart.
+Many of them even provide support for reading out :ref:`parameters <user-guide-interactions>` from the chart.
 This allows you to e.g. select data points and update another part of the dashboard such as a table based on that selection:

 ===================================================================================================================================  ===================================  =============================